 Yellow Ribbon statistics:

-This data reflects only those students enrolled full-time in two-year programs.
-Like all SIPA scholarships offered to full-time students, Yellow Ribbon awards made to full-time students are limited to four semesters of study, or the normal duration of the program, whichever is less.
+This data reflects full-time students only.
+Yellow Ribbon awards made to full-time students are limited to four semesters of study, or the normal duration of the program, whichever is less.

 Executive MPA (EMPA) Yellow Ribbon statistics: